xsherryhe/event-manager/README.md

-This project consists of Ruby programs for various mock event manager tasks.
+This project consists of a Ruby program that executes various tasks for a mock civic/political event, such as cleaning and organizing registrant data, formatting and personalizing thank-you emails, and finding peak registration times.

-The project primarily demonstrates programming that involves manipulating input/output, including reading/writing to files, formatting, templating, and use of remote APIs.
+The project primarily demonstrates programming that involves manipulating input/output, including reading/writing to files, formatting, ERB templating, and use of remote APIs.